rquadri/castle/README.md

 of (at times questionable) assumptions and approximations that need to be made in order to put the equation into a useable form mean that this approach may not actually be so rigorous.
-Fortunately, even this approach can be written as a linear model (where the *f_i$ features are the log probability; see equation 13 in the above paper).
+Fortunately, even this approach can be written as a linear model (where the *f_i* features are the log probability; see equation 13 in the above paper).

 And how else might we tackle the problem of detecting account